Skip to content

 Painful sex treatment available online

-In order to treat your painful intercourse (dyspareunia) symptoms, consult with one of our board-certified doctors online today to find out what might be causing you painful sex.
+In order to treat your painful intercourse (dyspareunia) symptoms, consult with one of our board-certified primary care doctors online today to find out what might be causing you to have painful symptoms during sex.
 Get a new prescription or refill to treat painful sex and find relief.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of painful sex.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.